LTS5/cmp/doc/source/index.rst

 Connectome Mapping Toolkit documentation
 ========================================

-The target date for the release is January 2011.
+The target date for the release is March 25th, 2011.
 Stay tuned!

 Contents: